 Several of Envoy’s built-in filters gather metrics from the applications Envoy talks to, and you can write additional filters to fetch metrics from more applications and forward them to Datadog.
 Out of the box, Envoy includes network filters that collect metrics from Redis and MongoDB, and an HTTP filter that provides DynamoDB metrics.
 To create a custom HTTP filter to collect metrics from other applications, you can follow the example provided in the Envoy source code.

-In addition to tracking key metrics, we’re pleased to announce that you can also trace requests to all the services in your service mesh with Datadog APM & Distributed Tracing.
+In addition to tracking key metrics, you can also trace requests to all the services in your service mesh with Datadog APM & Distributed Tracing.
 Your Envoy service proxies add a unique request identifier to each call sent and received by your services so that all those calls can be reconstructed into a causally ordered request trace.
 Envoy then forwards the trace data to Datadog for visualization, monitoring, and alerting.

 With Datadog APM, you can visualize distributed request traces in detailed flame graphs to see each call’s timing and dependencies.
 You can explore an automatically generated Service Map to see how requests flow between all your services.
-And you can gain even deeper insight into the performance and usage of your services with Trace Search & Analytics and Watchdog.
+And you can gain even deeper insight into the performance and usage of your services with App Analytics and Watchdog.

 If you’re not already using Datadog, get started today with a 14-day free trial.